KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 Mausolon, Prisma Dual Decurions and Imperator Vandal are viable options depending on your squad, sorted by damage potential.

-Imperator [Vandal] and [Prisma] Dual Decurions suffer from [Archgun Hitbox Bug](/miscellaneous/bugs#archgun-hitbox-bug) so they can't take adcantage of Volt's shield.
+Imperator [Vandal] and [Prisma] Dual Decurions suffer from [Archgun Hitbox Bug](/miscellaneous/bugs#archgun-hitbox-bug) so they can't take advantage of Volt's shield.

 [*__Overframe Link__*](https://overframe.gg/build/771323/)